kmille36/Colab-Cloud-Gaming/README.md

 - Always check the remaining usage time and disconnect when not in use (4-hour play time resets every 24 hours).
 Do not hide or switch the Colab tab to avoid disconnection.

-- Drive mount is optional; you can comment out the code with # if you don't want to use it.
+- Drive mount is optional, you can comment out the code with # if you don't want to use it (i added an Open in Colab link to make it easier to use).

 If have any error re-run script again.